-The purpose of the municipal reserves policy is to provide direction for the ongoing management of County reserve lands, how to deal with existing encroachments on reserves, the potential disposal of existing reserve lands and the acquisition of reserve lands in new subdivisions.
+The purpose of pdf RC(8) Use and Management of County Reserve Lands (144 KB) is to provide direction for the ongoing management of County reserve lands, how to deal with existing encroachments on reserves, the potential disposal of existing reserve lands and the acquisition of reserve lands in new subdivisions.

 Use & Management of Municipal Reserves (MR)